bohdanmartines/bohdanmartines.github.io/_posts/2025-09-26-creating-commandline-scala-calculator.md

     result.fold(error => println(error), res => println(s"Result is [$res]"))
     repl()
 ```
+The syntax where we validate and extract the user input with `match` and `case` keywords is called pattern matching.
+It is in a way like Java `switch` operator, but it is much more powerful.
+It allows you to match against types, regex, and case classes.

 You can notice that `Main.scala` now calls `Calculator.calculate`.
 Let's add this class with a stub implementation.